 The Ohio Department of Insurance also published a consumer alert about short-term coverage in October 2018, cautioning residents to read the fine print on short-term plans and understand the out-of-pocket costs (such as the monthly premium, a deductible, or copayments/coinsurance) that they might have to pay in various scenarios.

-As of mid-2020, there were at least seven providers of short-term health insurance in Ohio:
+As of 2023, there were at least 11 insurers offering short-term health insurance in Ohio:

 - Companion Life

 - Medical Mutual (also offers ACA-compliant coverage)